-It is important to note that the PRSB role in an appeal is not to make findings about whether there were any errors in that initial process.
-The role is to re-hear the selection decision and make a fresh decision based solely on "eﬃciency".
+It is important to note that the PRSB role in an appeal is not to make findings about whether there were any errors in the initial selection process.
+The role is to re-hear the selection decision and make a fresh decision, based solely on "eﬃciency".

 If the Selection File raises probity or conduct issues, these may be dealt with at the preliminary or final hearing stage.
 The hearing will usually be closed, and the issue raised with the relevant party and the LPR.